shuiruoyan/bos-project-init-tool/README_en.md

 3. **Settings Configuration**: Generate or update settings.gradle file to include all modules
 4. **Build Configuration**: Generate build_local.gradle file for the root project
 5. **Module Configuration**: Generate corresponding build_local.gradle files for each submodule

+Notes:

+- CloneStep uses concurrent cloning with a limit of 3 repositories at a time (adjustable in code)
+- Per-repository timeout strictly follows the `timeoutSeconds` value from the UI

 ## Development Environment